msgpo/boot-camps/shell/Readme.md

 1. Find any file whose name is "NOTES" within `data` and delete it

-2. Create a new directory called `cleaneddata`
+2. Create a new directory called `cleandata`

-3. Move all of the files within `data` to the `cleaneddata` directory
+3. Move all of the files within `data` to the `cleandata` directory

 4. Rename all of the files to ensure that they end in `.txt` (note: it is ok for the file name to end in `.txt.txt`